 Some people might argue that it is the convenience of Netflix that makes everyone use it.
 You can watch it on your computer, tablet, smartphone, or TV with certain Blu-Ray players, Virgin Media, and, later in the year, with YouView boxes.
 Signing up with Facebook makes it super quick and having the option for multiple users means that you are not being recommended films/TV shows based on what someone else in your house has watched.
 Netflix is particularly popular with people between the ages of 16 and 24 and this may be due to the convenience of multiple devices or the ‘cool’ factor.

 Is Netflix ‘cool’?
-It can certainly feel very isolating when everyone is talking about a TV programme you haven’t watched because you don’t have Netflix.
-An example of this is with Breaking Bad.
+It can certainly feel very isolating when everyone is talking about a TV program you haven’t watched because you don’t have Netflix.
+An example of this is Breaking Bad.
 Everyone was talking about it for a while there and it was exclusively available on Netflix in the UK.
-House of Cards was another Netflix only show that people seemed to go crazy about.
+House of Cards was another Netflix-only show that people seemed to go crazy about.
 Certainly, shows like Hemlock Grove and American Horror Story are clearly aimed at young people and have a big ‘coolness’ factor.